ComeBacKyle/IT1025/Lab3/readme.md

 ## Conclusion

 What I have learned from this lab is, Virtualization is used to help maintain server usage, through virtualization many companies can cut cost as well as solve a common problem.
 I learned a few different types of certs and how they can align with my current career path.
 I was able to do some research on different jobs and salaries with the information on certs.
-I learn what and how to pseudo code, and how the python language is pseudo-co
+I learn what and how to pseudo code, and how the python language is pseudo-code friendly.
+Python has an easier type being converted from pseudo-code to computer language.